php-fig-rectified/fig-rectified-standards/PSR-2-R-coding-style-guide-additions.md

 ```

 ## Multi-line declaration/condition/concatenation
-In this case, the comma is a trailing one, whereas all operators go in the newline as first character:
+All operators should go in the newline as first character:
 ```php
 $foo = 'Some String'
 	. ' concatinated';